-On this Documentation¶
+How to Read this Documentation¶

 This documentation is made of a few central categories.
-If you know exactly what you are looking for, the search bar at the top right is the right starting point for you, otherwise, please follow the descriptions below:
+If you know exactly what you are looking for, the search bar at the top right is the right starting point for you.
+Otherwise, you can find the different explanations in these categories:

 - The First Steps section contains instructions on how to set up everything necessary to start working with Zettlr.
 It also provides a short "getting started" guide in case you want to see what the app offers.

 - A section on concepts familiarizes you with a few concepts that form the basis of how Zettlr works.
 It is recommended to read through these documents carefully, since Markdown editors work differently than, e.g. Microsoft Word, and it will help you avoid common pitfalls.

 - The Core describes the central writing and file management feature sets of Zettlr: What it can do, how it can do it, and where you can customize it.

 - Academic Tools focuses on features that are especially useful to – but not only! – students and academics.

 - References contain simple enumerations on general topics (such as an explanation of all available settings or keyboard shortcuts) which serve as a quick reference for you.